 The Tuscan comfort food Ribollita is a thick vegetable soup that is traditionally served throughout one week; its flavors deepening and consistency thickening with each day.
 In some households, they even fry the remaining bit like a pancake.
 Regardless how you decide to serve your Ribollita, you are bound to satisfy everyone, from vegetarians to those who are dairy free.
-At Live Gourmet, we used Chef Mario Batali’s, of the Chew and Moltissimo, rendition as a point of departure.
-Putting our own spin on the recipe, we added our Living Watercress, used store-bought tomato sauce instead of homemade and canned beans in lieu of dry.
+We used Chef Mario Batali’s, of the Chew and Moltissimo, rendition as a point of departure.
+Putting our own spin on the recipe, we added Pete’s Living Greens Organic Watercress (you can also use our Upland Cress), used store-bought tomato sauce instead of homemade and canned beans in lieu of dry.
 (Shh!
 We won’t tell if you don’t.)
 These minor alterations won’t sacrifice the taste, but will save you time on a busy weeknight.

-The dish is already a low-fat and vitamin-rich meal, but Living Watercress gives it extra oomph.
+The dish is already a low-fat and vitamin-rich meal, but our watercress gives it extra oomph.
 Watercress is high in phytonutrients as well as antioxidants, vitamins C and A. Based on its nutrient-to-calorie ratio, it’s the highest ranked vegetable on the nutrient scale.
 It even has as much vitamin C as oranges and other citrus.
 Vitamin C helps the body fight against immune system deficiencies and the common cold.
-All the more reason to add the Living Watercress to your potage this winter!
+All the more reason to add the Pete’s Living Greens Organic Watercress or Upland Cress to your potage this winter!

 - A can of white cannellini beans